eamarais/erc-uptrop/README.md

 Examples of use
 ---------------

-Cloud-slice synthetic partial columns from GEOS-Chem over North America at 4x5 in Spring:
+Cloud-slice synthetic partial columns from GEOS-Chem over North America at 4x5 in boreal spring:

 ```bash